 To connect your ReadMe project to your Slack workspace, go to the Integrations section in the ReadMe dashboard (Configuration > Integrations), and click the Add to Slack button:

-You'll be redirected to a Slack authorization page where you can select which channel/DM in your workspace that you'd like to send notifications and the weekly API Metrics summary to.
+You'll be redirected to a Slack authorization page where you can select which channel/DM in your workspace that you'd like to send notifications to.

 Once you've authorized Slack, you will be redirected back to the ReadMe Integrations page, where you can configure your notifications by clicking Manage Slack Integrations.

 A modal will pop up where you can configure which notifications you would like to receive.
-By default, all notifications and the API Metrics weekly summary are enabled.
+By default, all notifications are enabled.

 Tip: Send different notifications to different channels

 You can add as many Slack integrations to your workspace as you think makes sense for your workflow, making it easy to send notifications to #channel-1 for Suggested Edits, #channel-2 for Discussion posts, @owlbert for everything, and so on.
 Just click the Add to Slack button for every new integration you wish to set up!